Sivasaikrishna19/React-Boilerplate/README.md

 ### Customize the pages

-Feel free to modify our main page (LandingPage.tsx) to match your project’s needs.
+Feel free to modify our main page (LandingPage.tsx) and Features page (Features.tsx) to match your project’s needs.
-You can also update the Features page (Features.tsx) to showcase your own custom functionalities.

 ## 🎯 Contributing
 Contributions are welcome!